Cyphergenesis/alx-system_engineering-devops/README.md

- How to navigate bash shell efficiently without breaking a sweat
+ How to navigate bash shell efficiently and answers tasks correctly